iterative/dvc.org/content/docs/dvclive/index.md

 # dvclive

-[dvclive](https://cml.dev) is an open-source python library for monitoring metrics in machine learning projects.
-Use it to log metrics during training.
+[dvclive](https://cml.dev) is an open-source python library for monitoring [dvclive](https://cml.dev) is an open-source python library for monitoring the progress of metrics during training of machine learning projects.

 dvclive is integrated seamlesly with dvc and logs produced by it can be fed to `dvc plots` command.
 Even though, one does not need dvc to visualize dvclive